+Decisions involving scarce resources is a common definition of economics.
 The research area Economics is usually divided into Business Economics and Economics.
-The research at the Department within natural resource economics, forest economics, industrial economics and forest policy belongs to both academic disciplines.
+The research at the Department within bioeconomy, forest economics and policy, industrial economics and, natural resource economics belongs to both academic disciplines.
 Research is conducted at the Department’s two locations, Umeå and Uppsala where the Uppsala focus is mainly industrial economics whilst the remaining areas are foremost being researched in Umeå.

 The industrial economics group has a research focus that covers the wood based value chain as part of a sustainable bio-economy.
 Our research includes both product and service production with a triple bottom line understanding in a context of global competition.
-We are especially interested in resource and operations management, innovation at product, process and system level and ethical aspects of corporate conduct (CSR).
+We are especially interested in resource and operations management, innovation at product, process and system level and ethical aspects of corporate conduct (Corporate Social Responsibility, CSR).

 Much of our research is done in collaboration with industrial and academic partners.
 We are eager to provide relevant input in the sustainable development processes in society, ranging from corporate and consumer behavior, to the role of NGOs and policy institutions.
 Our research output is communicated through various channels; our teaching, advisory services, industrial reports and academic output.